 Online | Deerfield, IL

 The MA/ICS is flexible, allowing students who live and serve in various parts of the world and in the U.S. to complete it online.
-Courses are scheduled online and are structured to provide you with a true Trinity community experience, even from the comfort of your own home.
+Courses are provided in a combination of synchronous (live classes via Zoom) and asynchronous (online) methods.
+The MA ICS is structured to provide you with a true Trinity community experience, even from the comfort of your own home.
 The convenience and flexibility of online classes and coursework can be made to work for your unique situation and needs.
 Let’s work together so that you can study online and benefit from the best that Trinity has to offer!

 A foundation of theology courses is coupled with core courses in mission and intercultural studies along with a generous number of electives and a choice of capstone projects (integrative paper, internship, or thesis) depending on your interests and future plans.
 Courses you will take include the following:

 |ST 5201||Theology I: The God of the Gospel||3 hours|